Kylon99/AlternativePlay/README.md

 Drop the AlternativePlay.dll file into your Plugins folder under your BeatSaber folder.

 ## Changelog

+### 0.5.2
+- Updated to support Beat Saber 1.13.2
+- Fixed saber positioning code after the changes in 1.13.2

 ### 0.5.1
 - Restore the tracker feature in 0.4.2
 - Changed the mode switching UI to be similar to 0.4.2.